charming-content/travelwithkids.github.io/_posts/2024-05-13-6days-seoul-good.md

 ---
 layout: post
-title: "CharMing 6 Days Seoul Good with Kids"
+title: "CharMing's 6 Days Seoul Good with Kids"
 date: 2024-05-13
 ---

-## CharMing 6 Days Seoul Good with Kids
+## CharMing's 6 Days Seoul Good with Kids

 Our family trip to Seoul was packed with excitement and discovery.
 Traveling with two kids can be challenging, but Seoul's kid-friendly attractions and vibrant culture made for an unforgettable adventure.
 Here's a look at our 6-day itinerary.